riceissa/issarice.com/wiki/music log.md

 - High School Musical songs, in particular "What I've Been Looking For"
 - *Bastion* Original Soundtrack: "Setting Sail, Coming Home (End Theme)"

+# February 2023

+- "Everlasting Love" from We Love Katamari Soundtrack; there is also an "atom remix" version that I also like

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"